databricks/terraform-databricks-examples/examples/aws-exfiltration-protection/README.md

-# Provisioning Azure Databricks workspace with a Hub & Spoke firewall for data exfiltration protection
+# Provisioning AWS Databricks workspace with a Hub & Spoke firewall for data exfiltration protection

 This example is using the [aws-exfiltration-protection](../../modules/aws-exfiltration-protection) module.